About Mansfield

 Vital Records

 Vital records for Mansfield residents, such as birth certificates, death certificates, and marriage licenses, are maintained by the Connecticut Department of Public Health.
 The Mansfield Town Clerk's Office can assist with obtaining copies of these important documents.
-The Connecticut State Library also houses a wealth of genealogical resources, including historical census data and vital records for the Mansfield area.
+The Connecticut State Library also houses extensive genealogical resources, including historical census data and vital records for the Mansfield area.
 For those researching their family history, the library's Connecticut Archives and Genealogy collection provides a valuable trove of information about the city's past.

 Business & Licensing Records